amongfiish/LeoEngine/README.md

 The Leo Engine.
 Originally made for a Minecart Madness re-write, now used primarily for Alley Cats, a mobile bowling game.

+# Dependencies
+Leo Engine's build process uses [CMake](https://cmake.org/download/) and as such it is necessary that you have it installed on your system.
+Every other dependency is included in this repository.

 # Building from Source
 To build the engine from source: